 Work experience is seen as vital in France, with most French university courses containing some form of internship, known as 'stage'.

 Multinational company L'Oréal offers international internships to graduates who are fluent in French.
 Positions exist within research, finance and marketing to name just a few areas and internships last from three months to one year.
-To find out more, see L'Oreal Internships and Apprenticeship .
+To find out more, see the L'Oreal Global Opportunity Programme .

 For those interested in teaching English in France, schemes are available for graduates who hold a minimum of AS level in French or equivalent.
 You don't need to be fluent in French, as it's important to create an English-speaking atmosphere in the classroom.
-For more information, read i-to-i Requirements to Teach in France .
+For more information, read i-to-i - Teach English in France .

 You can apply to work as an English language assistant through the British Council - Language Assistants in France .

 Internships and summer work placements for students can also be arranged by:

 Voluntary work is well worth considering if you can afford to work unpaid in order to gain experience.
 Not only will it put your language skills to the test and help you to understand French culture, it will provide you with an opportunity to make valuable contacts and look fantastic on your CV.